impermeable/coq-waterproof/Developer-instructions.md

 opam install coq-lsp.2.0.0+8.17
 opam install ocaml-lsp-server
 ```
-replacing 8.17 with the desired version of Coq
+replacing 8.17 with the desired version of Coq, or more generally, replacing
+2.0.0+8.17 by the desired version of coq-lsp.

 ### Creating the desired opam environment: advanced version for supporting multiple versions of Coq